tarronacuff/osticket-prereqs/README.md

 Success!
 You have installed osTicket!
 Thank You for reading!

-For the the next tutorial in this series go <a href=https://github.com/presicion25/osTicket-Configuration>here</a></h2>
+For the the osTicket configuration tutorial in this series go <a href=https://github.com/tarronacuff/osTicket-Configuration>here</a></h2>